 The eye’s natural balance is dependent on a tear system that lubricates the eye and circulatory system that brings blood into the vital structures of the eye such as the retina, choroid, cilliary body, and iris.
 Tears are secreted by special glands around the eye, some of which are commonly called “tear ducts.”
 Tear film is composed of basically three layers: mucous, oil and water to spread antibodies and special proteins, provide for comfort and to help resist infection.
 When the tear film is insufficient, dry eyes, causing an uncomfortable gritty feeling may occur.
 When abnormalities in the eye’s circulatory system occur, serious disease such as glaucoma (increased pressure on the optic nerve) or retinal circulatory disorders may result.

 It is easy to see that all systems must be a “go” in order for the eye to function properly and give us good vision.
 In fact, the most common problem, refractive error, is often improved with modern procedures such as LASIK or PRK in addition to glasses and/or contact lenses.
 So whether you are considering LASIK, suffering from diminished vision due to cataracts, or you are concerned about your family history of glaucoma, see Dr. Sondheimer for early diagnosis and state-of-the-art treatment.
 Remember, your vision is precious!
-Learn more about eye disorders.
+These are common eye problems:

 Vision Correction by the Condition

 Your vision correction options can vary by the condition.
+Many of these conditions can occur with age or are hereditary.
 So, here is a brief breakdown of the problem and your correction options with Dr. Sondheimer.

 Presbyopia (Aging Eyes)

-Presbyopia is almost universal in people, developing after the age of 40.
-This condition, also known as aging eyes, results from the lens of the eye gradually loses its flexibility, making it harder to focus clearly on close vision such as when reading.
+Presbyopia is almost universal in people after the age of 40.
+This condition, also known as aging eyes, results from the lens of the eye gradually loses its flexibility Making it harder to focus clearly on close vision such as when reading.
 Distance vision is not affected by presbyopia.
 Several types of corrective lenses, including progressives, bifocals and trifocals, single-vision reading glasses, multifocal contact lenses, and monovision therapy can help correct presbyopia.
-Since presbyopia usually occurs about the time many people also develop cataracts, today’s intraocular lenses can correct presbyopia in addition to replacing the clouded cataract lens.
-The diagram shows the distant images onto the retina, but the presbyopic eye can not focus in the near.

 In myopia, the patient’s eyeball is usually too long when measured front to back, creating too much curve.
 This curve is why the eye can not see in the distance.
 This causes light to focus in front of the retina, blurring distance vision.
 Correction includes eyeglasses and contact lenses, acrylic corneal implants, LASIK, and photorefractive keratotomy (PRK).